 The Delaware Valley School District reserves the right to take appropriate measures to secure the safety and well-being of our students.
 These measures may include, but are not limited to, the use of drug-sniffing dogs in the building and/or district property.
 The district may use breath alcohol testing when students appear to be under the influence of alcohol.
-Reasonable suspicion drug testing may also be used with parent/quardian permission when students appear to be under the influence of illegal or non-prescribed drugs.
+Reasonable suspicion drug testing may also be used with parent/guardian permission when students appear to be under the influence of illegal or non-prescribed drugs.

-- 11. Extortion, intimidation, threatening, bullying/cyber-bullying, inappropriate racial comments, or hazing of others (parent/quardian notified, and police notified depending upon the seriousness of offense). - a) First offense three (3) days out-of-school suspension. - b) Second offense five (5) days out-of-school suspension. - c) Third offense ten (10) days out-of-school suspension or greater action appropriate to the student's past disciplinary history. - 12.
-Failure to attend scheduled detention is serious and considered insubordination.
-The following shall apply: - a) First cutting of detention detention rescheduled and one (1) day of in-school suspension - b) Second, third and fourth cutting of detention detention rescheduled and three (3) days of out-of-school suspension - c) Fifth, sixth and seventh cutting of detention detention rescheduled and five (5) days of out-of-school suspension - d) Eighth or more cutting of detention detention rescheduled and ten (10) days of out-of-school suspension
+- 11. Extortion, intimidation, threatening, bullying/cyber-bullying, inappropriate racial comments, or hazing of others (parent/guardian notified, and police notified depending upon the seriousness of offense). - a) First offense three (3) days out-of-school suspension. - b) Second offense five (5) days out-of-school suspension. - c) Third offense ten (10) days out-of-school suspension or greater action appropriate to the student's past disciplinary history.

+12. Failure to attend scheduled detention

+- a) First cutting of detention detention rescheduled and one (1) additional detention. - b) Second cutting of detention detention rescheduled and one (1) day of in-school-suspension. - c) Third or more cutting of detention detention rescheduled and up to three (3) days of out-of-school suspension.